-9. Physical Education and Athletics (PE/A) Ninth- and tenth-grade students participate in at least one athletic activity each year.
-Any term that a ninth or tenth grader is not in an athletic activity, he or she will take a physical education class.
-Juniors, seniors, and postgraduate students participate in one athletic activity during one term and take a physical education class in each of the two other terms, or a student may participate in two athletic activities with no physical education class required the third term.
-Students must earn a passing grade in all but one term of participation and must pass the spring term of the senior year.
+9. Physical Education and Athletics (PE/A) Students may meet the physical education and athletic requirement in two ways.
+Students may participate in one athletic activity during one term and take a physical education class in each of the two other terms, or a student may participate in two athletic activities over two terms with no physical education class required in the third term.
 Grades for PE/A classes are determined by skill, knowledge, attitude, and attendance.
 Students who are members of a performing dance company or who take dance classes fulfill their physical education obligation for the terms during which they are enrolled in those programs.
 Participation in the outdoor education program also satisfies the physical education requirement the term in which a student is enrolled.

 The cocurricular requirement supports student involvement beyond the challenges of their major academic courses.
 Most qualifying activities fall into five broad categories: